 Florida Parkinson Foundation Center of Excellence

-PF’s Centers of Excellence are chosen by a peer-review committee that bases designation on an individual center’s demonstrated excellence, their resources, and their dedication to Parkinson research, clinical care and outreach initiatives.
+The Parkinson Foundation’s Centers of Excellence are chosen by a peer-review committee that bases designation on an individual center’s demonstrated excellence, their resources, and their dedication to Parkinson research, clinical care and outreach initiatives.
 COEs are renewed competitively every three years and now site visited and certified.

 What makes our Parkinson’s Center of Excellence unique

 The University of Florida Health PF Center of Excellence is under the leadership of Irene Malaty, M.D.
 The independent reviewers and PF staff cited UF as one of the leading centers in the COE network stating that the UF Center was among one of the truly interdisciplinary clinical-research enterprises in the entire network.
 UF has been cited as, “a place for other centers to visit, to see how well care and research can be delivered.”